 how long does apple crumble cake keep?

 This cake will keep for up to 2 days in an airtight container.
-Because the cake has fresh fruit, I keep it in the fridge.
+Because the cake contains fresh fruit, I keep it in the fridge.
 Remove the cake from the fridge and allow to come to room temperature before serving.

-want to see More easy cakes?
+want to see More easy cake recipes?

 - 250g Light brown muscavado sugar